All Products

 3. On the Application list page, click the resource card of the desired application.
 In the left-side navigation pane, click Traffic management.

-5. To the right of Open message grayscale, click Edit.
-Configure the message canary release, filtering settings, and consumption rules.
-Then, click OK.
+5. Next to Open message grayscale, click Edit.
+Configure the filtering method and consumption rules, then click OK.

 Note

-• After you change the message canary release settings, you must restart all nodes of the corresponding application for the changes to take effect.
-This applies to both client-side and server-side filtering.
+After you change message canary release settings, restart all nodes of the application for the changes to take effect.
+This applies to both server-side and client-side filtering.

-• Message canary release is a sub-feature of end-to-end canary release.
-For best results, we recommend that you also configure the related end-to-end canary release capabilities when you enable this feature.
+Message canary release is a sub-feature of end-to-end canary release.
+For best results, also configure the related end-to-end canary release capabilities.

 Configure canary message consumers